Mike Fisher (ice hockey): Personal life

 Fisher was born and raised in Peterborough, Ontario, to parents Jim and Karen and is a devout Christian.
 He has two brothers (Rob and Gregory, aka "Bud") and one sister (Meredith).
 Fisher's uncle is David Fisher, a former chaplain to the Toronto Blue Jays baseball club.
 Fisher's brother Gregory is also a hockey player; he is a goaltender who played for Quinnipiac University in the ECAC.
 On October 23, 2009, Gregory replaced the Senators' then-starting goaltender Pascal Leclaire in net during a Senators' practice after Leclaire fell ill.

-In the off-season, Fisher devotes time to hockey camps in his hometown in Peterborough, Kingston and Ottawa through Hockey Ministries International.
+In the off-season, Fisher devoted time to hockey camps in his hometown in Peterborough, Kingston and Ottawa through Hockey Ministries International.
 Fisher has also been a guest instructor at the Roger Neilson Hockey Camp.

 Fisher is married to American singer Carrie Underwood.
 They met backstage after one of Underwood's concerts in 2008.
 The couple became engaged on December 20, 2009.
 On July 10, 2010, Fisher married Underwood at The Ritz-Carlton Lodge, Reynolds Plantation, in Greensboro, Georgia, with more than 250 people in attendance.
 Underwood surprised Fisher by having one of their favorite artists, Brandon Heath, sing his song "Love Never Fails" for their first dance.
-It was announced on September 1, 2014, that Fisher and Underwood were expecting their first child together.
 In February 2015, Underwood gave birth to their first child, a son.
 In January 2019, she gave birth to their second son.
-The family currently lives in Franklin, Tennessee.

-On March 21, 2019, Fisher became a United States citizen.
+In March 2019, Fisher became a United States citizen.